Green Smoothie Gourmet

 side view of a protein bar with a purple flower

-My process how to make homemade protein bars is simple, even kid-friendly.
-Using it, I created this beginner cherry quinoa protein bar that is high in fiber and protein, and I share it in the recipe card at the bottom of this post.
-My general formula is easy to create your own flavor bar using ingredients already in your kitchen.
-Love homemade bars?
-After this one, try my homemade fudge bars, and even my soft chocolate chip granola bars.
+My process how to make a protein bar is simple, and even kid-friendly.
+Using it, I created this easy cherry vanilla protein bar that is high in fiber and protein, and I share it in the recipe card at the bottom of this post.

 Jump to:

-• Why You'll Love This Process
+• Why You'll Love This Bar

-• Ingredients for Cherry Quinoa Bar
+• Ingredients for Cherry Vanilla Protein Bar

 • Recipe Tips